Physical Reasoning and Object Planning for Household Embodied Agents: Introduction

-To illustrate an example of using these 3 aspects to select the best feasible object, let's continue with the task of cutting a cake where the following objects are available to use: a Broken Knife, Clean Scissors, a Clean Pillow, and a Clean Knife.
-As we begin, we subconsciously evaluate each object’s utility for the task, and thus shift our focus primarily on Knife and Scissors.
-Further analysis typically leads to the dismissal of Scissors as a suitable tool for cake cutting.
+In Figure \ref{fig:intro}, we illustrate an example of using these 3 aspects to select the best feasible object.
+For the task of cutting a cake where the following objects are available: a Broken Knife, Clean Scissors, a Clean Pillow, and a Clean Knife.
+Beginning with pruning objects based on their utility(cutting) brings our focus primarily on Knife and Scissors.
+Further knowledge about the task (cutting a cake) leads to the dismissal of Scissors as a suitable tool for cake cutting.
 Finally, upon considering the physical state of Knives, the Clean Knife emerges as the obvious choice.
-This scenario highlights the three key factors humans prioritize when selecting an object for a task: the \textbf{\textit{utility of the object}}, its \textbf{\textit{contextual appropriateness}}, and its \textbf{\textit{current physical state}}.
+This explains the three key factors we explore for evaluating task-specific object selection capabilities -- the \textbf{\textit{utility of the object}}, its \textbf{\textit{contextual appropriateness}}, and its \textbf{\textit{current physical state}}.

 Such commonsense reasoning capabilities not only allow us to judge the appropriateness of an object in the context of the given task but also help us in successfully coming up with an appropriate substitute object in the absence of the most ideal object(Here: \textit{Cake Knife}).
-Such skills if equipped with embodied agents, will enhance their reasoning capabilities and make them adept in planning tasks in scenarios where the ideal object is not available. .
+Such skills, if equipped with embodied agents, will enhance their reasoning capabilities and make them adept in planning tasks in scenarios where the ideal object is not available. .